 When it comes to training Goldendoodle puppies, it’s about finding out what is going to motivate your dog.
 Goldendoodle training is similar to training most puppies since they are a mix between a golden retriever and a poodle, which means that rewarding with treats usually works well.

 Many dogs have a very high food drive.
-In these dogs, food rewards can work well for a dog obedience training reward.
+Food rewards can work well for a dog obedience training reward in these dogs.

 3. Obedience Training Methods for Dogs: Toy Rewards